rbrtsmith/rbrtsmith.github.io/_posts/2015-05-08-JavaScript-Callbacks.md

 This is because the setTimeout function pauses execution for a second before executing the `console.log('foo');` right?  **Wrong!**

-What actually happens is the body of the `setTimeout()` is skipped and then the program continues to execute so what actually happens in this example is:
+What actually happens is the body of the `setTimeout()` is skipped and then the program continues to execute before jumping back to the setTimeout body, executing that, then jumping back to where it previously left.
+This is made possible by something known as the **call stack** so what actually happens in this example is:

 {% highlight javascript %}